Oil based paint or water based paint for your woodwork?

 The problem with this altered oil based paint was that instead of staying white it was yellowing in a matter of months.

 This gave rise to new and improved water based alternatives.
 Unlike oil based paint, water based paint dries a lot faster, can be re coated the same day, is friendlier to the environment and tends to keep its colour.
 It’s not all good though, water based paint generally needs more coats, isn’t as durable and can be problematic when applied over oil based paint.

 Waterbased paint will also need a good stain block when painting over marks and stains (usually an oil based stain block).

 Which paint should you use for your woodwork?
 There are lots of good reasons to use water based paint but in my experience you should let the surface you want to paint dictate what type of paint to use.

 If you are painting over a previously painted surface then find out what type of paint was used before.
 If it was water based paint then you use water based again, if it was oil based paint then use oil based again.
 If it’s a nice new surface thats never been painted before then I recommend that you use water based paint.

 If you really want to paint over an old oil based paint with a water based paint like Dulux Quick Dry for example, then there’s a couple things you should do to prepare the surface:

-If you want a really good primer and want to use a water based paint for the finish then consider using B-I-N primer from Zinsser, this is one of the best primers you can get.
-B-I-N primer has lots of great qualities but top of the list is its curing time which is under an hour leaving you with a surface that can be coated with any paint you like -water or oil based.
+- If you want a really good primer and want to use a water based paint for the finish then consider using Coverstain primer from Zinsser, this is one of the best primers you can get.
+Coverstain primer has lots of great qualities but top of the list is its curing time which is about an hour, leaving you with a surface that can be coated with any paint you like, water or oil based.